-Campers will Love These 6 Minnesota National Parks & Monuments
+Campers will Love These 6 National Parks in Minnesota, Monuments & Recreation Areas

 Minnesota’s tagline, “Land of 10,000 Lakes,” is actually selling itself short.
-According to the Minnesota Department of Natural Resources, there are 11,842 lakes within the state’s borders that are 10 acres or more.
-Minnesota waters flow out of the state in three directions: north to Hudson Bay in Canada, east to the Atlantic Ocean, and south to the Gulf of Mexico.
-Along these waters is the rich history of Native Americans who called the land home long before there were national parks in Minnesota, including the Dakota and Ojibwa tribes.
+According to the Minnesota Department of Natural Resources (DNR), there are 11,842 lakes within the state’s borders that have 10 or more more acres of surface area, for a total of 2.56 million acres.
+That’s more area than the states of Delaware and Rhode Island combined!
+All this water flows out of the state in three directions: north to Hudson Bay in Canada, east to the Atlantic Ocean, and south to the Gulf of Mexico.

-The best view in the park is from the overlook on the Mount Rose Loop Trail.
-This one-mile hike is a steady climb up the mountain on a dirt path with wooden stairs.
-It provides a stunning view of Grand Portage Bay’s brilliant blues.
+If you want to stretch your legs, the best view in the park is from the Mount Rose Loop Trail.
+This 1-mile hike is a steady climb up the mountain on a dirt path with wooden stairs.
+It provides a stunning view of Grand Portage Bay’s brilliant blue waters.

 If you’re at the park during the second week of August, you’re in for a treat.
 The Grand Portage Band of Lake Superior Chippewa sponsors an annual Grand Rendezvous Days and Powwow.
 The event includes music, dancing, craft demonstrations, and hands-on workshops.